 The Annual Texts series is the Society’s longest-running series of publications.
 The first volume published was Trethewey’s edition of La Petite Philosophie in 1939, with the most recent being Pitts’ Revelacion (2010).
 Amongst the many highlights in the series are Pope’s Romance of Horn (finished by Reid), a collaborative edition of Fouke le Fitz Waryn, Holden’s Protheselaus, and Hunt’s Chant des chanz; two of the three-volume editions (Hesketh’s Lumere as Lais and Burrows’ Vie de seint Clement) received the Prix De La Grange from the Académie des Inscriptions et Belles-Lettres.
-This year’s volume will be Pagan’s edition of an Anglo-Norman Prose Brut.

 The Occasional Publications series was launched in 1984, with a memorial volume in honour of T.B.W.
 Reid, one of the Society’s most distinguished officers.
 The highlights of the series include Dean and Boulton’s monumental guide to Anglo-Norman texts and manuscripts, Short’s authoritative study of Anglo-Norman language, and the three-volume edition of the History of William Marshal, one of the Society’s most requested publications.